House Church Training Session 1

 House Church Training Session 6

-When people gather together in the Name of Christ, no matter where they are, even under a tree, we see the church under that tree.
-When we see Christians we see the church.
-They have God in them and God is their source.
+When we see Christians, we see the church.
+They have God in them, and God is their source.
 They have something amazing and powerful in them.
-That amazing God is not only in them but all around them and everywhere because that divine being is omnipresent and omniscient.
+That wonderful God is not only in them but all around them and everywhere because that divine being is omnipresent and omniscient.

-He wants to lead them all and no man can ever move or stand between any of them and their God, especially when they gather around him in a church meeting.
 This is holy ground.
 We as human beings cannot interfere when it comes to the way that God has decided we should live and serve him together as the ekklesia of God.

 This is why we requested you all to wait.
 Do not plant house churches yet until you know exactly how God wants you to plant churches.
-It is holy ground and you must plant churches the way that Jesus Christ did and the way that He has taught the early church to do it.
+It is holy ground, and you must plant churches the way that Jesus Christ did and the way that He has taught the early church to do it.

 Session 2